SubbotaAnton/BotChat/README.md

 There are two implementations of this test task:
 - only React, when I use only React View and Main Component to handle logic of childs
 - resub (because reactXP connected with it)

+Resub implementation is a full copy of onlyReact implementation, but contain data and some logic into Store

+Also there is one small test for AI util